jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### Workflow

-- **Customization** - By creating a workflow file to run actions, you're no longer limited to the steps, environment variables or output destination of the standard Github Pages build.
+- **Customization** - By creating a workflow file to run actions, you're no longer limited to the steps, environment variables or output destination of the standard GitHub Pages build.
-- **Logging** - The build log is verbose, so it is much easier to debug errors than with the standard Github Pages flow.
+- **Logging** - The build log is verbose, so it is much easier to debug errors than with the standard GitHub Pages flow.

 ## How to setup Jekyll with Actions